AgnesMuita/csv_json_console_program/README.md

 Then run the program using:

-**python scripts.py**
+**python script.py**

-A folder "nftjsonfiles" will be created where the json files for all the rows will be stored,
+A folder "newjsonfiles" will be created where the json files for all the rows will be stored,

 and an output csv with the appended hashes will be generated.